 To manually install the pixel code, you want to simply copy the code given to you and paste it into your head tracking area on your website’s back office settings.

-Since there are too many hosting platforms to provide individual tutorials for each one’s pixel set-up, I recommend you head over to Google-Sensei and do a quick search for the solution (for example, “how to install pixel on WordPress”).
+Since there are too many hosting platforms to provide individual tutorials for each one’s pixel set-up, doing a quick Google search (such as “how to install pixel on WordPress“) should do the trick.

 OK, if you’ve done everything above, then you should have your target audience dialed in, your specific offer determined, your text copy drafted and your pixel installed, ready for tracking and re-targeting ads (as you start to gather more data and move forward with Facebook ads).